Welcome to Year 4

 Home learning opportunities

 The children in Year 4 will be taking part in ‘Creative Homework Projects’ that we would like them to complete over the coming weeks.
-The project for this half term is I am Warrior, a study of the Romans.
+The project for this half term is Flow, a project about rivers.

-We share these in class and always look forward to seeing the results of the children’s hard work.
-We would like the children to bring their completed projects into school by the week ending Friday, 19th October, for our Home Learning Assembly on Monday, 22nd October, so that they can share and celebrate each other’s talents.
-We would ask that this project reflects six weeks’ worth of work, and demonstrates the children’s own work with your support in helping them complete their homework.
+We look forward to seeing the results and would like the children to bring their completed projects into school by the week beginning Monday, 4th February, so that they can share and celebrate each other’s talents before the end of term.
+We would ask that this project reflects six weeks’ worth of work, and demonstrates the children’s own work, although we really appreciate your support in helping them complete their homework.

 Take a trip to your local library.
 Use the contents and index pages to find information on rivers.
 Which is the longest?
 Where is it on a map?
 Find lots of facts about it.

 Look at the works of Claude Monet of rivers and water and observe how the artist uses colour.
 Sketch a river scene and use watercolours or other materials to create your own landscape artwork.

 Write a poem about a river flowing from its source to the sea.
 Describe its current and how its varies throughout its journey.
 You could even present it like a river meandering across the page.